reicalasso/beyond_transformer/docs/archive/literature_review.md

 # Literature Review: Beyond Transformers

-This document summarizes the strengths, limitations, and alternatives to Transformer architectures, and positions the **Neural State Machine (NSM)** paradigm as a potential future cornerstone of AI.
+This document summarizes the strengths, limitations, and alternatives to Transformer architectures, and positions the **PULSE (PULSE)** paradigm as a potential future cornerstone of AI.

 ---